 How does a machine that’s constantly full of soap and water end up coated in E. coli and other fecal bacteria?
 Dirty underwear is the culprit.
 Every pair of dirty underwear contains about a tenth of a gram of poop.
 Unless you use hot water wash or bleach, those bacteria will end up on your other clothes and growing in your washing machine, according to a study published in Frontiers in Microbiology.
 (That’s definitely an incentive to go commando!)

 Consistently one of the nastiest spots in the kitchen, that sponge carries more bacteria than a toilet seat, according to German researchers.
 And the worst part?
 The recommended methods for cleaning it—running it through the dishwasher or microwaving it—may actually make it worse.
 The solution is to toss the sponge every week or sanitize it in a bleach solution.
-But the sponge is only one of several kitchen items that are crawling with germs.

 Office coffee mug